yjxyuan/APIAutomation/README.md

 #How to run test?
 User can run the test directly from visual studio->Test Explorer.
 Organize the test cases by different category, run particular test or test set.
-User can also run the test from command line using <dotnet test>, below is a few sample commands: dotnet test [options] <PROJECT | SOLUTION> [[--] <RunSettings arguments>...]]
+User can also run the test from command line using .NET CLI.
+It is included with the .NET SDK.
+To learn how to install the .NET SDK, see https://docs.microsoft.com/en-us/dotnet/core/tools/.
+Below are a few sample commands: dotnet test [options] <PROJECT | SOLUTION> [[--] <RunSettings arguments>...]]
 Common options include:
   -h, --help                               Show command line help.